michaeluno/amazon-auto-links/readme.txt

 = Features =
 - **Supports all Amazon locales** - Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
 For the category unit types, Mexico and Brazil are supporeted as well.
 - **Automatic insertion in posts and feeds** - Just check where you want the product links to appear.
 If you want the product link to be static, just check that option.
-- **Widget** - Just put it in the sidebar and select the unit you created.
+- **Widgets** - Just put it in the sidebar and select the unit you created.
 The product links will appear in where you wanted.
 Supports widget types by unit and context.
 - **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
 - **Works without JavaScript** - Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works.
 - **Random/Title/Date sort order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.